philsch27/Phil_Challenge/README.md

-# Phil_Challenge
+# Philip_Challenge
-Comcast - Cloud Engineer - web development challenge
+Comcast - DevOps Engineer - SED challenge

 This repository includes an ansible playbook that deploys nginx to a remote host, configures the nginx default config file, index.html file, and configure required iptables rules.